adfinis/ansible-guide/doc/styling_guide.rst

 - Key and value are separated by colon and whitespace
 - Values don't need to be quoted if they are single words
 - Variables are always quoted and have whitespaces around the name
-- Quoting with single quotes or double quote
+- Quoting with single quotes or double quotes is allowed, there is no preference

 Variables
 ---------